FuelLabs/fuel-indexer/docs/README.md

 ### `forc index init`

-Create a new index project at the provided path.
+Create a new indexer project at the provided path.
 If no path is provided the current working directory will be used.

 ```bash
 forc index init --namespace my_org_name